 Clinical case material will be presented by faculty and participants to explore the psychotherapeutic process and demonstrate the application of theory to practice.
 These case conferences focus on the process of evaluation and formulation during initial interviews, the therapeutic alliance, transference, countertransference, resistance, interpretation and other theory demonstrated by the clinical material.
 The second year case presentations will include technical issues of working through and termination.

 Cases are to be in psychoanalytic psychotherapy minimally at once per week and preferably at two or more times per week.
-Supervision is expected to continue during the summer months between the first and second years.
+Consultation is expected to continue during the summer months between the first and second years.

 - Personal Psychotherapy or Psychoanalysis concurrent with the program.
 Fellows must be involved in a personal psychodynamic/psychoanalytic psychotherapy or psychoanalysis in order to increase sensitivity to the workings of unconscious forces and to begin to free the participant from personality conflicts that might impede the development of psychotherapeutic competence.
 The therapy must be a minimum of once per week, preferably with multiple sessions per week with a member of NOBPC faculty.